Avaiga/taipy-getting-started/steps/explain_md/4_pipeline_execution.md

 # Pipeline creation and execution

-Then, we create our pipeline from its configuration, we submit it (execution) and we print the results of the "predictions" datanode.
+Then, you create your pipeline from its configuration, you submit it (execution) and you print the results of the "predictions" datanode.

 [CODE]
 ```python